lf-lang/lf-lang.github.io/packages/documentation/copy/en/topics/Modal Models.md

 <img alt="Illustration of local time (trace)" src="../../../../../img/modal_models/local_time_trace.svg" width="600"/>

-This is the execution trace of the first 4 seconds of this program.
+Above is the execution trace of the first 4 seconds of this program.
 Below the timeline is the currently active mode and above the timeline are the model elements that are executed at certain points in time, together with indicating triggering and their relation through time.
 For example, at 100 msec, the initial offset of timer `T1` elapses, which leads to the scheduling of the logical action in this mode.
 The action triggers the reaction 500 msec later, at 600 msec, and thus causes an output.